oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_endpoint_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>List of DNS zones to be used by the data assets to be harvested.
+                                            <div>The list of DNS zones to be used by the data assets to be harvested.
 Example: custpvtsubnet.oraclevcn.com for data asset: db.custpvtsubnet.oraclevcn.com</div>
                                                         </td>
             </tr>
                                 <tr>